MchainNetwork/cosmos-awesome/README.md

 - [Picasso](https://picasso.xyz/) - An extensive offering of cross-chain native pallets forming DeFi’s most robust interoperable platform.
 - [Trustless Zone](https://www.trustless.zone/#ux) - Centauri utilizes Inter-Blockchain Communication (IBC) to enable trustless transfers between multiple ecosystems, offering self-custodied asset transfers, cross-ecosystem transport, and a seamless user experience.
 - [Umee](https://umee.cc/) - A highly programmable, safety-first, autonomous lending algorithm built as a blockchain.
 Umee is designed to reshape global debt markets in Web3, offering a combination of leverage-focused DeFi applications and interest rate products while enabling scalability, cross-chain interoperability, and privacy.
+- [Sommelier Finance](https://www.sommelier.finance/) - A reimagined gateway into interchain DeFi, built on the Cosmos SDK for maximized interoperability with other blockchains.
+Sommelier connects to Ethereum and executes strategies across multiple blockchains, offering a blend of off-chain computation without sacrificing decentralization.

 ### Development Tools

 - [Cosmology](https://cosmology.tech/) - A tool enabling developers to easily build web3 apps in the Interchain Ecosystem, specifically designed for Cosmos SDK and CosmWasm chains, saving hundreds of engineering hours and promoting interoperability.
 - [Elements by Leap Wallet](https://www.leapwallet.io/elements) - A front-end SDK designed to supercharge your dApp’s user experience, offering features like interchain transfers, cross-chain swaps, fiat on-ramps, and IBC swaps with easy integration and customization options.

+### Infrastructure and Resource Management Platforms

+- [Akash Network](https://akash.network/) - Specializes in infrastructure and resource management, powered by SDL and Kubernetes, offering persistent storage and enhanced security.

 ### Liquid Staking and DeFi